awsdocs/aws-freertos-docs/doc_source/ota-console-workflow.md

 1. Under **Job type**, choose **Your job will complete after deploying to the selected devices/groups \(snapshot\)**\.

-1. Enter an ID and a description for your OTA update job and then choose **Create**\.<a name="previously-signed"></a>
+1. Enter an ID and description for your OTA update job, and then choose **Create**\.<a name="previously-signed"></a>

 **To use a previously signed firmware image**

 1. Under **Select and sign your firmware image**, choose **Select a previously signed firmware image**\.

-1. Under **Pathname of firmware image on device**, enter the fully\-qualified path name to the location where the firmware image will be copied onto your device\.
-This might be different on different platforms\.
+1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location where the firmware image is copied onto your device\.
+This location might be different on different platforms\.

 1. Under **Previous code signing job**, choose **Select**, and then choose the previous code\-signing job used to sign the firmware image you are using for the OTA update\.<a name="custom-signed"></a>